sultanshaik/Tardis/README.md

 The server will run on ***localhost:3000***.
 Any modifications to the server should not be necessary, however, if you feel you really must then it is within bounds to do so.

+*Note ***localhost*** will not work on Android without configuration.
+Feel free to use your IP or recommend a workaround.

-## Testing
+## Unit Testing

-Please test your work. ***jest*** is included as a dependency.
+Please unit test your work. ***jest*** is included as a dependency.
 Any other testing frameworks that could be of help are allowed and appreciated.

 # Features in column 1.